C# Generic Methods

-Below is the example of Generic Method.
+Below is an example of the generic method.

 static void Swap<T>(ref T input1, ref T input2)